INSTRUMENTS / GENERATORS

 for fixing situations where the two oscillators might phase each other.

-- Output Level wheel (MIX) - The output volume
+- Output Level knob (MIX) - The output volume

 of the oscillator.
 Higher output levels produce hard clipping useful for